+Laura Briscoe

-Laura Briscoe Oakridge Secondary School 1040 Oxford St. West London, ON N6H 1V4 Tel.
-519-452-2750 Email: l.briscoe@tvdsb.on.ca
+Oakridge Secondary School

+1040 Oxford St. West

+London, ON N6H 1V4

+Tel.
+519-452-2750

+Email: l.briscoe@tvdsb.on.ca

 The Video Contest is open to all Business students from Grades 9 through 12.
 Teachers will select the best five submissions per school.
 Contest entries are due on or before the Contest submission date (refer to the Contest Timeline Chart page).
-Entries must be sponsored by a current member of O.B.E.A. and must include a typed O.B.E.A.
-Identification Form and Media Release Form.
+Entries must be sponsored by a current member of OBEA and must include a typed OBEA Identification Form and Media Release Form.
 The submission must include the Video Summary Sheet.
+Please note that this contest may have a maximum of three students per team (this includes the videographer).